 - 1. Synthesize theories and concepts from the arts and humanities and the natural and social sciences in professional practice. - 2.
 Apply critical thinking, decision making, and clinical reasoning skills in providing quality nursing care to individuals, families, groups and communities. - 3.
 Translate research findings to provide evidence based practice of nursing. - 4.
 Manage information and technology to deliver quality patient care in a variety of settings. - 5.
 Use leadership skills and knowledge of the healthcare, financial and regulatory systems to advance high quality, safe professional practice. - 6.
-Communicate effectively and collaborate with other health care professionals to provide quality, patient-centered care. - 7.
+Demonstrate effective inter-professional communication and collaboration to provide quality, patient-centered care. - 7.
 Apply principles of prevention and health promotion in providing care to individuals, families, groups and communities.. - 8.
-Integrate Benedictine and professional values and ethical, moral and legal aspects of nursing into own professional practice. - 9.
+Integrate Benedictine and professional values and ethical, moral, and legal aspects of nursing into one's professional practice. - 9.
 Apply a process of lifelong learning in the development of one's self, nursing practice, and the profession. - 10.
 Demonstrate evolving competence in professional role within a dynamic, multicultural, global society.